Lydia Thompson: America and later years

-Thompson married Henderson, and together they sailed in August 1868 to the United States.
 She headed a small theatrical troupe, adapting popular English burlesques for middle-class New York audiences by adding topical and local references and reworking the lyrics of popular songs.
-Her adaptations however preserved the rhymed couplets and comic puns of the burlesque form.
-Her groundbreaking burlesque was new in America and initially received much acclaim.
-Thompson's first American show Ixion was a huge success.
-Their shows included wit, parody, song, dance, spectacle, music and empowered women.
+The genre of burlesque was novel in America.
+Thompson's adaptations preserved the rhymed couplets and comic puns of the burlesque form and its wit, parody, song, dance, spectacle, music and featured strong, clever women characters.
+Thompson's first American show in 1868, her version of F. C. Burnand's 1863 burlesque Ixion, was a strong success.
+Nearly a half century later, an article in the New York Clipper recalled: "The present school of burlesque originated with Lydia Thompson."

+Thompson became engaged to Henderson, and together they sailed in August 1868 to the United States.
 Thompson's troupe, called the "British Blondes", was the most popular entertainment in New York during the 1868–1869 theatrical season: "The eccentricities of pantomime and burlesque – with their curious combination of comedy, parody, satire, improvisation, song and dance, variety acts, cross-dressing, extravagant stage effects, risqué jokes and saucy costumes – while familiar enough to British audiences, took New York by storm."
 The six-month tour was extended to almost six years, and during two subsequent tours the British Blondes drew large crowds at leading theatres across the US.
 The troupe launched the careers of several actors, including Markham, Alice Burville, Lisa Weber and Rose Coghlan, and of comedian Willie Edouin.
 It also drew fierce criticism from those who felt it transgressed the boundaries of propriety.
 Burlesques, colloquially referred to as leg-shows, started off tame, clever and sophisticated, drawing in all types of people, especially women.
 Unfortunately, “the female audiences for burlesque did not last for long.
 In the summer of 1869 a wave of ‘anti-burlesque hysteria’ in the New York press frightened away the middle-class audiences that had initially been drawn to Ixion and sent the Thompson troupe prematurely packing for a national tour”.
 After this untimely closure, the hatred toward American burlesque continued to grow.
 Thompson's shows were described as a “disgraceful spectacle of padded legs jiggling and wriggling in the insensate follies and indecencies of the hour”.
 Times called their shows “an idiotic parody of masculinity”.
 Shakespeare scholar Richard Grant White, called burlesque “monstrously incongruous and unnatural”.
 The New York Times constantly expressed its disgust of burlesque, even headlining an article with the plea “Exit British Burlesque”.